Banking, Phone, Internet: Best Cross-Border Deals

 Revolut: alternative to Wise, with a free plan allowing exchange at real rate up to 1,000 CHF/month, then 0.5% beyond.
 The Premium plan (€9.99/month) increases this limit.
 Interesting if you also use the card daily.

 Golden rule: NEVER do currency exchange through your traditional bank.
 Use Wise or Revolut.
-The savings over a year easily represent €1,000-1,500.
+The savings over a year easily represent €1,000-1,500 — it's the first tip we give our residents when they move in.

 Phone: The Cross-Border Plan